-When determining whether the CSSP applies, the physical or online/virtual location(s) where the alleged Prohibited Behaviour occurred is not determinative (CSSP Rules 3.3.3).
+If the Respondent is subject to CSSP applies, the UCCMS (see s.
+4.1 and Appendix 1(I)), but physical or online/virtual location(s) where the alleged incident occurs outside Prohibited Behaviour occurred is not determinative (CSSP Rules 3.3.3).